-300.3.1 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE
+300.3.2 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE

 When determining whether to apply force and evaluating whether an officer has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
-These factors include but are not limited to (RCW 10.120.020):
+These factors include but are not limited to:

-- (a) Immediacy and severity of the threat to officers or others. - (b) The conduct of the individual being confronted, as reasonably perceived by the officer at the time. - (c) Officer/subject factors (e.g., age, size, relative strength, skill level, injuries sustained, level of exhaustion or fatigue, the number of officers available vs. subjects). - (d) The effects of suspected drug or alcohol use. - (e) The individual displays signs of mental, behavioral, intellectual, developmental, or physical impairments or disabilities, including individuals who reasonably appear suicidal. - (f) The individual's ability to understand and comply with officer commands. - (g) Proximity of weapons or dangerous improvised devices.

-- (h) The degree to which the individual has been effectively restrained and the individual's ability to resist despite being restrained. - (i) The availability of other reasonable and feasible options and their possible effectiveness. - (j) Seriousness of the suspected offense or reason for contact with the individual. - (k) Training and experience of the officer. - (I) Potential for injury to officers, suspects, and others. - (m) Whether the individual appears to be resisting, attempting to evade arrest by flight, or is attacking the officer. - (n) The risk and reasonably foreseeable consequences of escape. - (o) The apparent need for immediate control of the individual or a prompt resolution of the situation. - (p) Whether the conduct of the individual being confronted no longer reasonably appears to pose an imminent threat to the officer or others. - (q) Prior contacts with the individual or awareness of any propensity for violence. - (r) The individual is visibly pregnant or claims to be pregnant. - (s) The individual is a minor, appears to be a minor, or claims to be a minor. - (t) The individual is known to be a vulnerable adult or appears to be a vulnerable adult as defined by RCW 74.34.020. - (u) The individual has limited English proficiency. - (v) The individual is in the presence of a child. - (w) Any other exigent circumstances.
+- (a) Immediacy and severity of the threat to officers or others; - (b) The conduct of the individual being confronted, as reasonably perceived by the officer at the time: - (c) Officer/subject factors (e.g., age, size, relative strength, skill level, injuries sustained, level of exhaustion or fatigue, the number of officers available vs. subjects); - (d) The individual is experiencing perceptual or cognitive impairments typically related to the use of alcohol, narcotics, hallucinogens, or other drugs; - (e) The individual displays signs of mental, behavioral, intellectual, developmental, or physical impairments or disabilities, including individuals who reasonably appear suicidal; - (f) The individual's ability to understand and comply with officer commands; - (g) Proximity of weapons or dangerous improvised devices; - (h) The degree to which the individual has been effectively restrained and the individual's ability to resist despite being restrained; - (i) The availability of other reasonable and feasible options and their possible effectiveness: - (j) Seriousness of the suspected offense or reason for contact with the individual; - (k) Training and experience of the officer; - (I) Potential for injury to officers, suspects, and others; - (m) Whether the individual appears to be resisting, attempting to evade arrest by flight, or is attacking the officer; - (n) The risk and reasonably foreseeable consequences of escape; - (o) The apparent need for immediate control of the individual or a prompt resolution of the situation; - (p) Whether the conduct of the individual being confronted no longer reasonably appears to pose an imminent threat to the officer or others; - (q) Prior contacts with the individual or awareness of any propensity for violence; - (r) The individual is visibly pregnant or claims to be pregnant, - (s) The individual is a minor, appears to be a minor, or claims to be a minor; - (t) The individual is known to be a vulnerable adult or appears to be a vulnerable adult as defined by RCW 74.34.020; - (u) The individual has limited English proficiency; - (v) The individual is in the presence of a child; or - (w) Any other exigent circumstances.